-Aspen, Elk Mountains should see about foot of snow from approaching storm
+UPDATE: Aspen, Elk Mountains facing winter storm warning

 November 15, 2017

-A winter storm approaching Colorado could drop more than a foot of snow in the central mountain areas, including the Elk Mountains and Aspen area.
+A strong winter storm approaching Colorado could drop more than a foot of snow in the central mountain areas, including the Elk Mountains and Aspen area.

-The National Weather Service late Wednesday night issued a winter storm watch for much of the central mountains starting Thursday evening and lasting into early Saturday.
+The National Weather Service early Thursday morning upgraded its forecast and issued a winter storm warning for much of the central mountains starting at 11 p.m.
+Thursday and lasting into early Saturday.
+The warning area includes Aspen and the Elk Mountains.
+Late Wednesday night the weather service issued a winter storm watch.

-The watch calls for "6 to 14 inches, with localized amounts up to 18 inches," above 8,000 feet by Saturday morning and wind gusts up to 45 mph.
+The warning calls for "8 to 14 inches, with localized amounts up to 18 inches," above 8,000 feet by Saturday morning and wind gusts up 45 to 55 mph.

 After a low in the upper 30s overnight Thursday, the Aspen forecast calls for rain and possible thunderstorms Friday during the day then "becoming all snow after 7 p.m.," according to the weather service.
 The low is forecast for 19 degrees into Saturday with northwest winds 10 to 15 mph.

-Note: UPDATE: Aspen, Elk Mountains facing winter storm warning